ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

 * Set parameters ``OSDn_CHAN_MIN`` and ``OSDn_CHAN_MAX`` to adjust RC channel pwm limits to use for switching to a respective screen.

 There are different switch-method options to meet individual RC systems switch layout requirements.
-These can be set by parameter: ``OSD_SW_METHOD``.
+These can be set by parameter: :ref:`OSD_SW_METHOD<OSD_SW_METHOD>`.
 The options are:

-- 0 = switches to next screen if the set RC channel's value is changed
+- 0 = switches to next screen if the set RC channel's (:ref:`OSD_CH<OSD_CH>`) value is changed
-- 1 = directly selects a screen based on the set pwm limits for each respective screen
+- 1 = directly selects a screen based on the set pwm limits for each respective screen.
+RC channel value must change for new pwm value to be recognized.
 - 2 = toggles screens on a low to high transition of set RC channel. keeps toggling to next screen every 1s while channel value is kept high